 - Never attempt to dry clothes or blankets in microwave ovens as they may catch on fire.

 How to extinguish a toaster fire

 Cover the toaster with a wet dishtowel, bath towel, or if you have a fire blanket, cover it with that.
 Please do not cover it if it’s still plugged into the outlet.

 Use a fire extinguisher.
 Make sure you aim that nozzle at the base of the fire.
 Do not aim the nozzle into the toast slots.

 Throw a lot of baking soda on it.
 If you need to use the entire box, then use the entire box.
 DO NOT use flour.
 It can explode, and then you’re gonna have another huge mess to deal with.
-(Mainly picking your limbs out of the neighbor’s tree.
-I know that didn’t make sense, because how can you pick your limbs out if you don’t have any.
-Yes, I know it’s pretty graphic, but I’m trying to make a point.
-Just don’t do it, okay)?

 How to extinguish a toaster/convection oven fire

 Unplug it from the wall.
 If you can reach the plug without burning yourself, pull the cord out of the wall.